Midwife in the Tire Swing

 “I’m sorry but you look terribly funny.”

-Jerome Levy turned all his powers of persuasion on himself.
-This compulsion to possess Sarah must be a character flaw.
-His obsession with her body became an irritant and he probed it like a dental patient tonguing a temporary filling.
+Jerome Levy turned on his Joe College persona; he grinned awkwardly.
+“Yeah...”
+He flopped his arms and slimy water flew in iridescent arcs.
+This sudden obsession with her became an irritant and he probed it like a dental patient tonguing a temporary filling.
 Did that make him a bad person?
 It was, after all, someone else’s mistake, putting the canal there, getting the bridge stuck open and not a barge in sight.
 He brightened and confronted himself with an overview of their situation, willing to be convinced.
 Self-deception was a skill, to be practiced.
-There was the suggestion of a strut as he turned the full force of his charm to her bamboozlement.
+There was the suggestion of a strut as he turned on the full force of his charm.

 Sarah saw a friendly, neighborhood klutz who’d fallen through an evolutionary crack.
 And with perfect teeth, too.